Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: HHO space semi-discretization

 Recall that the coupled problem \eqref{weak_form_acoustic_eq}-\eqref{weak_form_elastic_eq} relies on primal ($p$ and $\bd{v}$) and on dual ($\bd{m}$ and $\bbm{s}$) variables.
 Here, the primal variables are discretized using the HHO method, whereas the dual variables are discretized via a standard dG approach.
 The dG variables are thus piecewise polynomials of degree $k$ (only a cell component), whereas the HHO variables consist of a pair: a cell component and a face component.
 The cell component is a piecewise polynomial of degree $k^\prime \in \{k, k+1\}$, whereas the face component is a piecewise polynomial of degree $k$.
 The HHO discretization is referred to as equal-order when $k^\prime = k$ and as mixed-order when $k^\prime = k+1$.
 A polynomial degree $k \geq 1$ is required in the solid subdomain to control the rigid body motions \cite{DE_2015}.
 For simplicity, we consider the same polynomial degree $k$ in both subdomains, although it is not mandatory (we can take $k \geq 0$ in the fluid subdomain).

 A generic mesh cell is denoted by $T \in \T$, with its diameter $h_T$, its outward unit normal $\bd{n}_T$, and the set of its boundary faces $\cal{F}_{\partial T}$.
 A generic mesh face is denoted by $F \in \F$.
 We define the local polynomial spaces $\bbm{P}_{\rm{sym}}^k(T)$, $\bd{P}^k(T)$ and $P^k(T)$ (resp. $\bd{P}^k(F)$ and $P^k(F)$) as the restrictions to the mesh cell $T$ (resp. the mesh face $F$) of symmetric tensor-, vector- and scalar-valued $d$-variate polynomials of degree at most $k$ (resp. $(d-1)$-variate polynomials of degree at most $k$).
-Altogether, we consider the following dofs: \ifHAL \begin{enumerate}[left=0pt, label=\textbullet] \else \begin{enumerate}[\textbullet] \fi \item from a local point of view, we have
+Altogether, we consider the following dofs (where the cross refers to a Cartesian product): \ifHAL \begin{enumerate}[left=0pt, label=\textbullet] \else \begin{enumerate}[\textbullet] \fi \item from a local point of view, we have

 \item from a global point of view, we have\\[-0.5cm]